-The goal of participatory governance at Grossmont College is to achieve effective participation by all constituencies, where all participants are trained in meeting processes, and collegial and civil behavior is assured.
-Recommendations are made by consensus\, have an equity \perspective and focus on student outcomes.
-By doing so, a decision\ made by the president will be one that participants can trust was made in full consideration of the opinions expressed by the college's subject matter experts and constituencies.
+The goal of participatory governance at Grossmont College is to achieve effective and active participation by each constituency, where all participants are trained in meeting processes where collegial and civil behavior is assured.
+Recommendations are made by consensus, have an equity perspective and focus on student outcomes.
+By doing so, a decision made by the president will be one that participants can trust was made in full consideration of the opinions expressed by the college's subject matter experts and constituencies.

 As a state-funded institution, Grossmont College also has a duty to serve the public good and to be judicious in spending public funds.
-Effective participation by all constituencies in participatory government serves this purpose by ensuring good planning and transparency.
+Effective and active participation by all constituencies in participatory government serves this purpose by ensuring good planning and transparency.

-Effective Participatory Governance at Grossmont College will allow the college the ability to formulate strategic decisions\ by the effective participation of all constituency\ groups (students, classified professionals, faculty, supervisors/administrators).
-Governance offers a transparent process by which equity-minded and student-focused decision-making takes place by shared leadership actively seeking consensus\ on the best way forward with any given issue or opportunity.
-Through participatory governance, the college is able to maximize institutional effectiveness with a student-focused, equity-based process that creates a culture of participatory and broad leadership.
+Effective Participatory Governance at Grossmont College will allow the college the ability to formulate strategic decisions by the effective participation of all constituency groups (students, classified professionals, faculty, supervisors/administrators).
+Governance offers a transparent process by which equity-minded and student-focused decision-making takes place by shared leadership actively seeking consensus on the best way forward with any given issue or opportunity.
+Through participatory governance, the college is able to maximize operational excellence with a student-focused, equity-based process that creates a culture of participatory and broad leadership.
 Effective governance requires participation, dialogue, and valued outputs.

-- 1. Participation: Constituency\ representation and active and effective participation in the assigned governance process will ensure Grossmont College will develop and implement policies and practices that produce shared benefit to the college community.
+- 1. Participation: Active and effective constituency representation in the assigned governance process will ensure Grossmont College develops and implements policies and practices that produce shared benefit to the college community.
 The key to successful and effective committee work is active participation by all representatives.
 All participatory governance meetings are open to guests and have an open comment period.
-To encourage consistent participation, meeting conveners\ and chairs\ are discouraged from rescheduling meetings, as this affects the ability of members and guests to attend, especially students and faculty.
-When rescheduling is necessary attempts to maintain the same day and time are encouraged. - Dialogue: At Grossmont College, governance dialogue is the process of individuals exchanging ideas through civil discussions\ designed to achieve mutual understanding.
-A commitment to equity\, civility, mutual respect, and collegial behavior by all participants is essential to achieving consensus\. - 3.
+To encourage consistent participation, meeting conveners and chairs are discouraged from rescheduling meetings, as this affects the ability of members and guests to attend, especially students and faculty.
+When rescheduling is necessary, attempts to maintain the same day and time are encouraged. - 2.
+Dialogue: At Grossmont College, governance dialogue is the process of individuals exchanging ideas through civil discussions designed to achieve mutual understanding.
+A commitment to equity, civility, mutual respect, and collegial behavior by all participants is essential to achieving consensus. - 3.
 Valued Outputs: Governance achieves purpose when the process leads to identification of data-informed strategies, solutions, and/or recommendations that advance Grossmont College in the direction of equity-minded, student-centered goals.
-In this context, "value" is achieved through active participation by constituency\ representatives in dialogue that produces meaningful consensus\ and a way forward.
+In this context, "value" is achieved through active participation by constituency representatives in dialogue that produces meaningful consensus and a way forward.

-RULES, TOOLS AND ROLES
+RULES, TOOLS, AND ROLES

 In order to create valued outcomes, a commitment to participation, dialogue, and the pursuit of value in the form of useful output by all is necessary.
-It is acknowledged that there are power dynamics in a room.
-Work must be done to create the equitable and inclusive environment sought for effective and active participation.
-To do so, council\/committee\ members will establish behavioral norms that include the following meeting rules of engagement, make use of meeting tools, and respect the roles of each member.
+It is acknowledged that there can be power dynamics in a room.
+Work must be done to create the equitable and inclusive environment necessary for effective and active participation.
+To do so, council/committee members will establish behavioral norms that will foster active engagement, (outlined below), make use of meeting tools, and respect the roles of each member.